chrrrisw/trove-js/README.md

 # trove-js
 A JavaScript library to access the National Library of Australia's Trove API

+## If you just want to use the library in your webpage
+1. Get a Trove API key
+2. Download dist/trove-api.js
+3. Include it in your web page
+4. Use it

+## Developing the library
+You'll need node/npm installed.

+Clone this repository, and go to the directory created.
+Type:

+    npm install

+This will install the dependencies for building and testing.

 ## Getting an API key
 You'll need to get an API key first, by signing up and requesting one.
 Instructions for doing so are found at [Trove Help](http://help.nla.gov.au/trove/building-with-trove/api).